mysteriumnetwork/documentation/content/token/bounty.md

 **MYSTT** - Test tokens used to calculate the usage of your node.

 **Residential IP** - An IP address tied to a physical device, in our case Raspberry Pis [preferred for Mysterium Network and a higher likelihood of earning], desktops or mobile phones.
+Find out how to run a Mysterium Node

 And with that, here is our proposal for March Node Pilot bounty rules: